 It is our moral obligation to advance equity and justice in our academic endeavors.
-We acknowledge current and historical biases and discrimination that have plagued the pursuit of science, and the role that academia plays in upholding systemic discrimination of marginalized communities.
+We acknowledge current and historical biases and discrimination that have plagued the pursuit of science, and the role that academia plays in upholding systemic discrimination of marginalized communities, while recognizing the substantial corrective role that academia can undertake.
 We condemn any and all forms of harassment, discrimination, and intimidation and are committed to working towards a more equitable future.

 We specifically commit to:

 - Creating an environment that is diverse, equitable, inclusive, and welcoming.

 - Incorporating place-based environmental knowledge in research, teaching, and outreach.

 - Advancing initiatives to recruit and retain underrepresented students, staff, and faculty.

 - Ensuring that research performed in the department equitably serves diverse local and global communities.